DevOluwapelumi/Group-Chat-App/README.md

 # Group-Chat-App
-About I created this group chat app with Firebase Hosting, Google authentication, Storage and a real-time database.
+I created this group chat app with Firebase Hosting, Google authentication, Storage, and a real-time database.
 It's a very cool and able chat app.